 - Fit easily in any bag or in the glove compartment

-- Compact binoculars generally allow a significantly smaller distance between the lenses than normal binoculars – a great advantage for small faces
+- Significantly smaller distance between the ocular lenses – a great advantage for small faces

-- They are suitable as children’s binoculars.
-Their compact size fits small faces well and the low weight makes them easier to handle for kids
+- They are suitable for children’s binoculars.
+Their compact dimensions and folding features let them fit the smaller pupillary distance and the low weight makes them easier to handle for kids

 - You can use them in concerts, opera or in the theater

-- When you reverse them they can be used for magnification
+- When you reverse them they can be used for magnifying small objects

 - Fishermen may have them stored in the anglers vest and have them quick at hand to distinguish fish

 - When hunting, compact binoculars can be carried around the neck to be used when one must react quickly